In Iran, age mellows some former captors of U.S. hostages

 As students, almost all of the hostage takers were active in the revolution that overthrew Iran's U.S.-backed shah.
 But years later, the ranks of the hostage takers also gave birth to a movement for reform of Iran's Islamic system, analysts said.

-Like many ordinary Iranians, the former students opposed powerful hardliners who considered any talks about normalising ties with "the Great Satan" anathema.
+Like many ordinary Iranians, the former students opposed powerful hardliners who considered any talks about normalizing ties with "the Great Satan" anathema.

 Many Iranians are not anti-American.
 Thanks to the Internet and illegal satellite television, U.S. popular culture is influential among young Iranians.